Hazrat16/git-cheat-sheet/README.md

 ```

 ![Git Version](./screenshots/git-version.png)

 **Description :**
 Displays the current version of Git installed on your system.
 This command is useful for verifying that Git is installed and for checking the installed version to ensure compatibility with other tools or repositories.

 ## Git Config

-Git config command is a convenience function that is used to set Git configuration values on a global or local project level
+Git config command is a convenience function that is used to set Git configuration values on a global or local project level.

 **Description :**
 The git config command allows you to get and set configuration options that control the appearance and behavior of Git.
 Configurations can be set at three levels: